-Final level, first semester half course, two lectures per week.
-The course is limited to 25 students 9 NQF credits at HEQSF level 8
+(not offered in 2019) Final level, first semester half course, two lectures per week.
+The course is limited to 25 students

 Convener: Ms J Omar

 Course entry requirements: All Preliminary and Intermediate Level courses to have been completed.

 This course provides students with the opportunity to explore selected advanced issues in criminal justice, punishment and the manner in which the Constitution impacts the criminal justice system in the context of South Africa's socio, politico and economic history and the transition to democracy.
 Students will use the group discussions to develop research skills, including critical thinking and produce research papers.
 The course draws on principles of criminal law, constitutional law, the law of evidence, and interacts with criminology.